marcglasberg/SameAppDifferentTech/MobileAppReactNativeHooks/README.md

 To test the app I use:

 * <a href="https://www.npmjs.com/package/jest">Jest</a>
-* <a href="https://www.npmjs.com/package/easy-bdd-tool-jest">BDD Framework For Jest</a> (my own library for Behavior-Driven Development)
+* <a href="https://www.npmjs.com/package/easy-bdd-tool-jest">Easy BDD Tool</a> (my own library for
+  Behavior-Driven Development with Jest)
 * <a href="https://www.npmjs.com/package/@testing-library/react-native">React Native Testing Library</a> (RNTL)

 The tests are inside the `__tests__` directory.